The iPhone 7 goes red to help fight HIV/AIDS

 It’s a pretty distinct take on the iPhone 7 and 7 Plus, with a sharp red back and bright white front bezels, a color combination that brings to mind an actual honest-to-goodness Apple.
 The rear Apple logo, meanwhile, retains its reflective silver color.

 The new iPhone joins a number of existing products offered under the (RED) banner, including Beats headphones various accessories for the company’s biggest lines.
 The new models start at $779.
-After arriving in the States this week, they’ll hit 40 additional countries and regions next month.
+After arriving in the States this week, they’ll hit 40 additional countries later this month and an additional five in April.

 0